novoni01/credit-risk-assessment/README.txt

     4. Go to your OS:Users:'YourProfile'
     5. Create a folder named '.kaggle'
     6. Drag and drop the 'kaggle.json' into the '.kaggle' folder

+CRA.ipynb
+    The notebook is used to sketch out ideas, see what works and what doesn't.
+All finalized code will be put in the cra_functions.py module for easy imports.
+This way all the code can be imported into other files and ran with ease.

+cra_functions.py
+    Module containing finalized functions to bring our project to life.
+Each project has a short description with how it works and the parameters required